Home

 Four to Five Weeks

 At this stage of kitten growth and development, the baby kittens' tails start to become more animated.
-At four weeks, they can be weaned from their cat mom and fed a premium quality kitten food.
+At four weeks, they can be weaned from their cat mom and fed a premium quality cat food.

 Five Weeks

 This is the age at which you should start to train the baby kittens to use the litter box.
+Make sure the edge of the box isn't too high for them to jump into.

 Six to Seven Weeks

 Kittens start to become more playful and adventurous at this stage.
+Yay!

 Eight Weeks